Narrative description and how to cite GEOS-Chem

 GEOS-Chem simulations can be conducted at the native spatial resolution of the GEOS fields or at coarser resolutions.
 Simulations focused on the troposphere can reduce the number of vertical levels from 72 to 47 by coarsening the vertical resolution in the stratosphere and mesosphere.
 GEOS-Chem Classic simulations can also be conducted in nested mode (see Nesting below).
 The default timesteps are optimized to balance accuracy and speed as described by Philip et al. [2016].

 GEOS-Chem can also use off-line meteorological fields from the GISS GCM for future climates and paleoclimates.
 These implementations are referred to as the GCAP and ICECAP models.
-GCAP 2.0 is described by Murray et al. [2021] and is a new development in version 13.1.0.
+GCAP 2.0 is described by Murray et al. [2021].

 The GEOS-Chem chemical module can be used in on-line applications on any grid of the parent meteorological model: